PistonDevelopers/rust-empty/README.md

 ```

 All the commands creates the files and folders necessary to compile.
-For example, if you type 'make exe' it will add a hello-world program to 'src/main.rs'.
+For example, if you type `make exe` it will add a hello-world program to `src/main.rs`.
-You can use 'make clear-project' to revert back to just the 'Makefile'.
+You can use `make clear-project` to revert back to just the 'Makefile'.

 ##Introduction To Rust